setms/book/docs/requirements/digest.md

 It's important for non-business people to speak the language of the business.
 Put together a glossary of terms, including synonyms, acronyms, and abbreviations.
 Conversely, it's useful to train stakeholders in the fundamentals of software development.

+In most cases, more than one category of user, or **user class**, exists.
+The analyst works with the business sponsor to select representatives of each, known as **product champions**.

+Lack of adequate customer involvement leads to an **expectation gap**, a gulf between what customers need and what developers deliver.
+To keep this gap to a minimum, arrange frequent contact points with product champions.

+If the product targets consumers, **focus groups** can take the place of product champions.
+It's then even more important to understand what job the consumer is trying to do that the software can help with
+@@Christensen2016.

+**Direct users** operate the product.
+**Indirect users** receive output from the product without touching it themselves.

 The **vision and scope document** contains the business requirements.
 The vision provides a shared understanding of the desired outcome.